Q&A on Chase Ink Business Cash®Credit Card & Chase Ink Business Unlimited® Credit Card Increased Offers!

 I recently applied for the lower offer.
 Will Chase match me to the higher offer if I ask?

-Chase has been known to match signup bonus offers in the past if they are public offers and within 90 days of a previous account opening.
+Chase has been known to match welcome bonus offers in the past if they are public offers and within 90 days of a previous account opening.
 That said, there’s no guarantee.
 It also seems like people get denied if they ask within a few days of the new offer going live.

 So, I would wait a few days.
 Then, go to your Chase online portal and send them a secure message with a screenshot of the new offer from chase.com.
 Mention the last 4 digits of the card so they can streamline the communication.